The short answer is yes—you can get car insurance in Texas even if you don’t have a driver’s license.

-As long as the policy is properly set up, there are insurance companies in Texas that will insure your car regardless of whether you only have a Texas ID, an international license, a foreign passport, or no ID at all.
+Many people are surprised to learn that.
+However, as long as the policy is set up correctly, several insurance companies in Texas can provide coverage whether you have a Texas ID, an international driver’s license, a foreign passport, or in some cases, no ID at all.

 Although this might seem unusual to you, it is actually very common in Texas.